-This very substantial offering by Dr. John Grim lists works that touch on the complex interplay between indigenous communities, place, and nature.
-It contains seminal works dating back to the 1920s, as well as more contemporary contributions (last updated 2014).
+This very substantial offering by Dr. John Grim and Dr. Leslie Sponsel lists works that touch on the complex interplay between indigenous communities, place, and nature.
+It contains seminal works dating back to the 1920s, as well as more contemporary contributions.

 This section contains links to a handful of statements by indigenous organizations and elders regarding the environmental crisis.